c4arl0s/HandlingUserInput/README.md

 The Landmarks app can now switch between a filtered and unfiltered view of the landmarks, but the list of favorite landmarks is still hard coded.
 To allow the user to add and remove favorites, you need to add a favorite button to the landmark detail view.

+# Step 1

+You will first create a reusable `Favorite` button.